Easy Low Carb Cauliflower Pizza with Asparagus and Zucchini

 Pulse the cauliflower florets in a food processor until they are the consistency of rice.
 I like to use the grater attachment.
 And yes, to save time, you can buy already riced cauliflower from your local market.
 Purchase two 12-ounce or 16-ounce bags.

-Transfer the cauliflower rice to a skillet and dry roast over medium heat for about 10 minutes.
-Or until the cauliflower is very soft and dry.
-Let cool and then transfer the rice into a kitchen towel, squeeze any remaining moisture over the sink.
+Transfer the cauliflower rice to a skillet and dry roast over medium heat for about 10 minutes, or until the cauliflower is very soft and dry.
+Let cool, and then transfer the rice to a kitchen towel.
+Squeeze any remaining moisture over the sink.

-Meanwhile, in a large bowl, whisk the egg and stir in the Parmesan cheese, Italian seasoning, salt and pepper to taste.
+Meanwhile, whisk the egg in a large bowl and stir in the Parmesan cheese, Italian seasoning, salt, and pepper to taste.
 Then add the cooked and soft cauliflower rice.

 Spread the cauliflower pizza dough onto the parchment paper; shape into a disc shape about 1/2 inch thick.
 Transfer the parchment paper to the pizza stone, pizza pan, or baking sheet.
 Bake for 23 to 28 minutes or until the crust top is dry and the edges are turning golden brown.